 Students will be assessed via two independently chosen texts.
 Texts may be drawn from poetry, drama, prose or literary non-fiction, linked by theme, movement, author or period.
-Study includes the links and connections between texts, different interpretation and context.
+Study includes the links and connections between texts, different interpretations and contexts.

-During all schemes of learning from Year's 7-13 students are lead to an understanding that English plays an essential role in all our lives and helps them make progress in other subjects across the school too, whilst aiding them in their day to day lives; helping them understand it broadens their minds; develops their emotional skills and understanding of how others may feel; and can improve their chances of success in apprenticeships, future studies and career opportunities.
-Learning in the English department will also equip learners with an understanding of what careers English opens up for them and how studying English past GCSE can help them become: teachers, lecturers, marketing managers, lawyers, psychologists, speech therapists, screenwriters, journalists, a public relations advisor and publisher to name a few.
+During all schemes of learning from Years 7-13, students are led to an understanding that English plays an essential role in all our lives and helps them make progress in other subjects across the school.
+They are taught that whilst aiding them in their day-to-day lives, it also helps to broaden their minds, develop their emotional skills and understanding of how others may feel, and can improve their chances of success in apprenticeships, future studies and career opportunities.
+English lessons will also equip learners with an understanding of what careers English opens up for them and how studying English past GCSE can help them become teachers, lecturers, marketing managers, lawyers, psychologists, speech therapists, screenwriters, journalists, public relations advisors, and publishers, to name a few.

-English is a facilitating subject- a subject that is preferred by universities to get on to a range of degree courses.
-It helps keep options open when choosing a degree, and many of the top universities will ask learners to have at least one A-level in a facilitating subject when they apply; something the English department believe preparing students for, by delivering the key skills they will need to help them:
+English is a facilitating subject - a subject that is preferred by universities to get on to a range of degree courses.
+It helps keep options open when choosing a degree, and many of the top universities will ask learners to have at least one A level in a facilitating subject when they apply; something the English department believes in preparing students for by delivering the key skills they will need to help them with: